 If you don’t mind a bit of a herding personality, as the Corgi is especially known for, then this mixed breed may be right for you.

+Looking to add some adorable sass to your life?
+The Cheagle is one of the best mixes for those who like big personalities in small packages.
 A Cheagle is a mix between the Beagle and the Chihuahua, meaning this breed is tiny, cute and oh-so-saucy.

-He has loads of personality but may not be suited for families with very young children or other dogs, as Chihuahua’s especially prefer to be the center of your world.
+This Beagle cross has loads of personality but may not be suited for families with very young children or other dogs, as Chihuahua’s especially prefer to be the center of your world.

+The Cheagle might be right for you if you are a household with older kids and no pets.
 Or, the Cheagle may be a good pet for singles or a couple ready to give all their love to this tiny pup.

+With an irresistibly cute face, long, floppy ears, wide round eyes and adorable personality, it’s hard to resist the Frengle crossbreed.
 However, prospective owners take note that the French Bulldog can be prone to serious breathing issues due to the shape and development of his skull.

-So, while we think this breed is adorable and he has a lot of desirable characteristics, we do not recommend him.
+The pushed-in nose means that they are susceptible to Brachycephalic Airway Syndrome, which he can easily pass to his crossbreed offspring.
+So, while we think this breed is adorable and he has a lot of desirable characteristics, we do not recommend it.

-One of the smartest Beagle mixes we know of is the Beagle German Shepherd mix.
+Beagles are already smart, but imagine crossing a Beagle with a German Shepherd.
+One of the smartest mixes we know of is the Beagle German Shepherd mix.

+Also known as a Beagle Shepherd, the Beagle German Shepherd mix is cute, quirky and full of drive.
 One thing to note about this unique crossbreed is that the German Shepherd, in particular, is a working dog.

 The Beagle German Shepherd mix will need lots of training and mental stimulation to stay happy.